sediqa01/pythonista_api/README.md

 # Pythonista DRF API

-The Pythonista DRF API is a back-end API created using Django Rest Framework that is create to serve the Pythonista React app.
+The Pythonista DRF API is a back-end API created using Django Rest Framework to serve the Pythonista React app.
 It handles all backend functionality including user Profiles, Posts, Comments, Likes, Events, Conversation on an event's post, Join, Following and Followers feature.

 ## Database Designs
 The following Entity Relationship Diagram was created to show the models used.
 The in-built Django User model was used for this project, and the following custom models were created: